krzysztofzuraw/blog/src/posts/2017-04-02-callbacks-promisies-js.md

 3.  how to write code using both callback & promise

 That's all for today!
 Feel free to comment - all are realy valuable for me.
-I just want to thank one more time [adavidmiller](https://www.reddit.com/user/adavidmiller) for taking his time to show me how to write code using callbacks.
+I want to thank one more time [adavidmiller](https://www.reddit.com/user/adavidmiller) for taking his time to show me how to write code using callbacks.